allan-bonadio/squishy_electron_4/README.txt

 Each dimension's variable is an integer, either 0...N-1 or 1...N, the latter for contWELL or contENDLESS.
 	Coordinates always have 1 extra point on each end, either for ∞ wall or for wraparound

-- a 'Space' is a list of dimensions, and a potential function of those dimension variables, known as V Dimensions are listed from outer to inner as with the resulting psi array: psi[outermost-dim][dim][dim][innermost-dim]
+- a 'Space' is a list of dimensions, and a potential function of those dimension variables Dimensions are listed from outer to inner as with the resulting psi array: psi[outermost-dim][dim][dim][innermost-dim]
 	As fo present writing, only does one dimension class Space {
 		qDimension dimensions[];
-		Manifestation mani;  // manages iterations; may go away function V(array of state variables);
+		Avatar, one or more.  manages iteration and display potential (array of state variables often denoted V);
-		coordinates = what names for dimensions
+		Waves, one or more
 	}

-- a 'wave' is a multidimensional array of psi  values, each a complex number (two floats, usually double)
+- a 'Wave' is a multidimensional array of psi  values, each a complex number (two floats, usually double)
 	- qWave is a quantum system state
-	- qSpectrum is an FFT of a wave
+	- qSpectrum is an FFT of a qWave
 	- qBuffer is the superclass of the above two
-	- buffer points to space it's designed for; all buffers are freed when space changes dimensions so they can be recreated
+	- qBuffer points to space it's designed for; all buffers are freed when space changes dimensions so they can be recreated
 	- iterate passes thru all psi values along all dimensions
 	- fixBoundaries() automatically wraps continuum dimensions
 	- can have multiple waves per space; user can superimpose them (someday)